 Selection of the appropriate QSAR within ECOSAR is based on a variety of information depending on the chemical class.
-This includes factors like the chemical structure, chemical class, log Kow, molecular weight, physical state, water solubility, number of carbons or ethoxylates (or both), and percent amine nitrogen or number of cationic charges (or both) per 1000 molecular weight.
+This includes factors like the chemical structure, chemical class, log K{ow}, molecular weight, physical state, water solubility, number of carbons or ethoxylates (or both), and percent amine nitrogen or number of cationic charges (or both) per 1000 molecular weight.
 The most important factor for selecting an appropriate QSAR is the chemical class, since the QSARs in ECOSAR are class-specific.

-To estimate the toxicity to aquatic organisms of neutral organics and organic classes with excess toxicity, the log Kow and molecular weight are required.
-In general, when the log Kow is less than or equal to 5.0 for fish and daphnid, or 6.4 for green algae, ECOSAR provides reliable quantitative (numeric) toxicity estimates for acute effects.
-If the log Kow exceeds those general limits, empirical data indicate that the decreased solubility of these lipophilic chemicals results in "no effects at saturation" during a 48-hour to 96-hour test.
-For chronic exposures, the applicable log Kow range to derive reliable quantitative (numeric) values is extended up to log Kow 8.0.
-If the log Kow of the chemical exceeds 8.0 which generally indicate a poorly soluble chemical, "no effects at saturation" are expected in saturated solutions even with long-term exposures (Tolls et al. 2009).
-Some specific classes may have slightly different acute toxicity upper limits, but in general a log Kow equal to 8 is standard for chronic effects.
-The class specific log Kow limits are presented in the ECOSAR output files and the user should always review these limits to determine when "no effects at saturation" are expected for a query chemical.
+To estimate the toxicity to aquatic organisms of neutral organics and organic classes with excess toxicity, the log K{ow} and molecular weight are required.
+In general, when the log K{ow} is ≤ 5.0 for fish and daphnid, or ≤ 6.4 for green algae, ECOSAR provides reliable quantitative (numeric) toxicity estimates for acute effects.
+If the log K{ow} exceeds those general limits, empirical data indicate that the decreased solubility of these lipophilic chemicals results in "no effects at saturation" during a 48- to 96-hour test.
+For chronic exposures, the applicable log K{ow} range to derive reliable quantitative (numeric) values is extended up to log K{ow} 8.0.
+If the log K{ow} of the chemical exceeds 8.0, which generally indicates a poorly soluble chemical, "no effects at saturation" are expected in saturated solutions even with long-term exposures (Tolls et al. 2009).
+Some specific classes may have slightly different acute toxicity upper limits, but in general, a log K{ow} of 8 is the standard cut-off for chronic effects.
+The class-specific log K{ow} limits are presented in the ECOSAR output files.
+The user should always review these limits to determine when "no effects at saturation" are expected for a query chemical.
 ECOSAR does not perform this comparison within the model.

-In addition to the log Kow limits, an important determinant of the toxicity of a chemical, especially for solids, is its water solubility.
-If an organic chemical is a solid at room temperature, then the melting point should be entered into ECOSAR because of the effect it has on the estimation of the water solubility.
-Assuming the Kow is constant, the higher the melting point of a neutral organic chemical, the lower its water solubility.
+In addition to the log K{ow} limits, an important determinant of the toxicity of a chemical, especially for solids, is its water solubility.
+If an organic chemical is a solid at room temperature, then the melting point should be entered into ECOSAR because of the effect that it has on the estimation of the water solubility.
+Assuming that the K{ow} is constant, the higher the melting point of a neutral organic chemical, the lower its water solubility.
 The water solubility of a chemical should be compared with the predicted toxicity value derived for a chemical.
 If the toxicity value is significantly greater than the measured or predicted maximum water solubility, then an effect is not expected to occur in a saturated solution.
-See Figure 9 for step by step procedure for determining no effects at saturation for solids, based on water solubility.
+See Figure 7 for the step-by-step procedure for determining no effects at saturation for solids, based on water solubility.